 The methodology emphasizes applying appropriate professional skepticism in the execution of procedures inclusive of the changing landscape in ESG reporting and criteria.
-EY SAM is based on the International Standards on Assurance Engagements.
+EY SAM is based on the International Standards on Assurance Engagements and is supplemented in the Lao PDR to comply with local assurance standards and regulatory or statutory requirements.

 As part of our obligation for high-quality assurance services related to ESG reporting, EY has developed guidance, training and monitoring programs, and processes used by member firm professionals to execute such services consistently and effectively.
 Guidance has also been developed for audit engagement teams to assess the impact of climaterisk on financial reporting under International Financial Reporting Standards (IFRS) or other financial reporting frameworks.
 The Global, Area and Regional PPDs, EY quality functions and IFRS desks, together with other professionals who work with teams in each member firm, are knowledgeable about EY people, clients and processes, and are readily accessible to support ESG assurance engagement teams.